 The Student Experience

 In addition to coursework, there are many opportunities for students to expand their academic interests outside the classroom.

-Hofstra's Criminology program regularly sponsors events that bring to campus advocates, treatment specialists, legal analysts, investigators, and criminal justice experts to discuss their experiences in the field.
-Recent topics of discussion have included the Central Park Five; violence perpetrated against women and children refugees; how to reintegrate offenders into society after prison; and a talk by the retired FBI agent who worked the Unabomber case and pioneered the field of forensic linguistics (a program offered at Hofstra).
+Hofstra's criminology program regularly sponsors events that bring advocates, treatment specialists, legal analysts, investigators, and criminal justice experts to campus to discuss their experiences in the field.
+Recent topics of discussion have included the Central Park Five; violence perpetrated against refugee women and children; how to reintegrate offenders into society after prison; and a talk by the retired FBI agent who worked the Unabomber case and pioneered the field of forensic linguistics (a program offered at Hofstra).